jharwell/sierra/docs/src/tutorials/project/project.rst

   environment, see :ref:`tutorials/plugin/execenv`.

   If you want to use SIERRA with some sort of real hardware (e.g., a specific robot), you probably will have to create a new execution environment plugin.
+See :ref:`tutorials/plugin/exec-env` for details.

 The distinction between execution environments and platforms is important, and gets to one of the core ways in which SIERRA was designed, so it is worth taking